Russian Timed Text Style Guide

-- Only translate a speaker’s title once: the first time the speaker appears in the documentary.
+- Only translate a speaker’s title once: the first time the speaker appears.

 - When ongoing dialogue is interrupted by a speaker’s title, use ellipsis at the end of the sentence in the subtitle that precedes it, and at the beginning of the sentence in the subtitle that follows it.

 Subtitle 1 Этот фильм снимался…

 Subtitle 3 …всего шесть месяцев.